 Question asking in tutorial When there are no questions...

 Hate to face complete silence when you are looking for a question from the class?
 The Questionasking Guide offers you a solution to this scenario.

-Here is a sample instruction for students:
+Here is a set of sample instructions for students: